 Use the tools as you see fit.
 Some of these tips will apply to you and some may not.

-Please know that none of these tips are meant to shame you or make you feel bad for your ‘mistakes.’
+Please know that none of these tips are meant to shame you about making a purchase you regret or to make you feel bad for your ‘mistakes’

 This is a time to reframe your thoughts about money and work toward your goal to pay off debt and realize financial freedom.